restlessronin/fastgs/README.md

 ```

 The second parameter is a list of ids of channel to be loaded into the
-image tensor, in the same order as in this list.
+image tensor, in the order in which they are loaded.

 The third parameter is a list of 4 channel lists.
 Each channel list
 describes one image that will be displayed.
 The lists that have 3